Eddie Penev

-Eddie Penev (born 16 August 1990) is a Bulgarian artistic gymnast.
-He is a former member of the United States national team where he was part of the gold medal-winning teams at the 2014 Pan American Championships and the 2016 Pacific Rim Championships.
+Eddie Penev (born 16 August 1990) is a Bulgarian former artistic gymnast.
+He was a member of the United States national team where he was part of the gold medal-winning teams at the 2014 Pan American Championships and the 2016 Pacific Rim Championships.
 He competed in NCAA gymnastics for the Stanford Cardinal, where he was a three-time individual NCAA champion.

 Early life

 Penev was born in Sofia, Bulgaria, to Youlia Coss (née Hristova) and Marian Penev, both of whom were former members of the Bulgarian national gymnastics team.
 His family moved to the United States when Penev was three years old.
 He is the older brother of Kevin Penev.

 Gymnastics career

 2007–2011: Representing Bulgaria

 Penev began representing Bulgaria in international competition in 2007.
 He competed at the 2007 World Championships but did not qualify for any event finals.
 At the 2009 European Championships, Penev finished eighth on floor exercise.
 At the 2010 World Championships, Penev qualified to the floor exercise final, where he finished sixth.
 At the 2011 World Championships he finished 70th in the all-around and did not qualify for any event finals.